nicofirst1/MotionBot/README.md

 - [ ] Optimize face recognition
 - [ ] Optimize face detection in time (detectMultiScale is slow)
 - [ ] Delete subjects face images after the model has been trained with them
+- [ ] Saving the recognizer object create a yaml file of 17M, while the photo in the Faces direcories are 4M... check out if the yaml file increses i or stays constant in size

 - [ ] ~~New thread function to get face in video~~